 One had to be the best company in the industry.
-As the preeminent player, this firm's "When choosing stocks in an industry, pick two, but not just any two.
-Pick the best and the worst."

-stock would be purchased first and most frequently, pushing the price up.
+As the preeminent player, this firm's stock would be purchased first and most frequently, pushing the price up.
 The other had to be the worst company in the industry, the most highly leveraged, the one with the worst balance sheet.
 Investing in this company afforded the best chance to make large profits once the stock finally caught on with investors.